Next generation technology for virus/viral vector imaging applied in antiviral screening, gene delivery and oncolytic

 High Content Screening

 Our models are conceived specifically for high content screening campaign and deep in cell imaging using high resolution microscopy, for the discovery of active compounds.
-We offer several screening models for antiviral discovery in human and animal health and propose screening services using customer models (viral or not) and our internal compound libraries (1200 FDA approved compounds).
+We offer several screening models for antiviral discovery in human and animal health and propose screening services using your own models (viral or not) and our internal compound libraries (1200 FDA approved compounds).
 We can rapidly discover active molecules such as antiviral, vaccine adjuvant, oncolytic modulators and describe for example interaction between a specific oncolytic viral vector with FDA approved drugs.

 - Library collection and formatting if needed.